His Early Life

 Indeed, there is strong evidence that this painting demonstrates the crossing of the line from alchemy to chemistry in that it depicts the discovery of phosphorus by a German alchemist named Hennig Brand, in 1669.

-The painting is typical of Wright for its limited number of light sources, the glow from which illuminate the faces of the people depicted.
+The painting is typical of Wright for its limited number of light sources, the glow from which illuminates the faces of the people depicted.
 The Moon also makes an appearance through the window of what appears to be a church-like building.

 The Earthstopper on the Banks of the Derwent